crdcamp/adaptive-web-rag/README.md

 In this project, I learn a new coding language (Golang), start hosting My LLMs locally with HTTP endpoints (rather than running them within a Python script), and build off of the [llama-cpp-llm-embedding](https://github.com/crdcamp/llama-cpp-llm-embedding) repository by adding a new web search fallback capability to the embedding project.

+This is ultimately meant to run on a Macbook base M4 chip, but running these models using `llama-server` instead of `llama-cpp-python` is showing to be a bit more involved than I initially thought.

-I'm essentially rewriting the entire previous repository in a new language I know nothing about (other than that it scales very well), so there are gonna be some challenges along the way.
+I'm essentially rewriting the entire previous repository in a new language I know nothing about (other than that it scales very well) as well, so there are gonna be some challenges along the way.
 This one might take a while to get off the ground.

 Keep in mind, this project is in its **very** early stages.
 Don't look at me!!!